-Before his current role, Ken was the executive vice president and director of international healthcare at Ruder Finn in Washington.
-During the course of his long career, he has also been managing director of Burson-Marsteller’s worldwide healthcare practice, chairman of InterScience (a global healthcare PR company), executive vice president and director of healthcare at Hill & Knowlton, and director of public affairs at Squibb (now BMS).
-Prior to his foray into the corporate world, Ken was associate professor and director of the graduate public relations programme at American University in Washington.
+Ken retired in 2007 as executive vice president and director of international healthcare at Ruder Finn in Washington, London and Paris.
+During the course of his long career, he was also managing director of Burson-Marsteller’s worldwide healthcare practice, founding chairman of InterScience (a global healthcare PR company later acquired by 3BCom/Medicus), executive vice president and director of healthcare at Hill & Knowlton, and director of public affairs at Squibb (now BMS).

 - Associate at Baird’s CMC